 A Commitment to Future Generations of Fish and People

 Much work remains to bring Atlantic salmon back from the edge of extinction.
 However, NOAA is continuing to support habitat restoration projects that reopen migratory pathways and restore access to healthy habitat for fish.
-Two new fish passage funding opportunities are now open:
+Current fish passage funding opportunities include:

 - Restoring Tribal Priority Fish Passage through Barrier Removal, open through November 8, 2023